lifeisstillgood/softwaremind/docs/newbook/cyber_society.rst

 Journalism is data labelling for society
 - what is the truth Is based a lot on what is your model, what is the evidence

+shoukd twotter ban bad behaviour? well - ehats bad behaviour - its like pornography i know itnwhen i see it but all twotter did after musknwas lower the bar for abuse not eliminate it

+somits about degrees

+(really expand this)